Chris Ick

 Personal

 Outside of work, I’m an avid cyclist; I race road and cyclocross for KruisCX, and also enjoy bikepacking, touring, and bike advocacy.
-I recently biked from Busan to Seoul after attending ICASSP 2024!
 I’m also into snowboarding, scuba diving, and rock climbing.
 I love living in Brooklyn, and going to live music/dance parties, ask me about my favorite spots to dance!
 Finally, I’m into a lot of tech hobbies: I’m a recovering mechanical keyboard addict (let me know if you want to buy some parts), and I’m currently working on a home server for home automation, media hosting, network management, and a few other tasks.
 I can probably beat you in Super Smash Bros Melee.